madeleineforbes/gwenbell.com/thework.md

 Nobody even _attempted_ to justify their phone.
 But.
 Why don't we make that same choice daily?
 What's with that tiny box?

-In Presence I take you through everything - my first ever offering, _Digital Warriorship_, when I still struggled with digital distraction, to the second version, which takes you a step further into your own attention detox and digital sabbatical.
-Ways to choose where you place your attention and how to make healthier choices.
-Reverb shows you what to do with that presence once you've cultivated it - how to be in alignment with your message so you can share - so your presence _travels_ without you.
+In _Presence_ I take you through everything: _Digital Warriorship_, when I still struggled with digital distraction.
+To the second version, which takes you a step further into your own attention detox and digital sabbatical.
+You'll learn ways to choose where you place your attention and how to make healthier choices. _Reverb_ shows you what to do with that presence now that you've cultivated it. _Reverb_ helps you get how to be in alignment with your message so you can share it.
+So your message _travels_ without you.

 Money.
-You can't take that with you when you die.
+Can't take that with you when you die.

-And presence.
-You can't give that from the grave.
+Presence?
+Can't give _that_ from the grave.

 Gwen<br />
 Brooklyn, New York <br />
 May 2013 <br />

-<a href="http://gwenbell.fetchapp.com/sell/opaichee/ppc"><button style="font-size: 1.2em; font-weight: normal;">Buy Now | $97</button></a>